 This chapter describes the syntax and usage of the individual SQL statements that the Optical Subsystem provides to support optical-storage subsystems.
 The syntax of each statement is illustrated in a diagram that shows the sequence of the required and optional elements.
-For a description of the conventions used in these diagrams, see "Syntax Conventions" on page 8 of the Introduction.
+For a description of the conventions used in these diagrams, see "Syntax Diagrams" on page ix of the Introduction.
 The SQL statements presented in this chapter are used exclusively with optical-storage subsystems.
-For additional information on the context in which each statement is used, see Chapter 3, "Using the Optical Subsystem."
+For additional information on the context in which each statement is used, see Chapter 3, "Using the Optical Subsystem," on page 3-1.